yannicvlegel/node-p1-reader/README.md

 * `connected` : When a connection with the Smart Meter was successfully setup
 * `reading` : When a reading is received via the serial connection (should be on a 10 second interval)
+* `reading-raw` : Same as the `reading` event but instead returning the raw data as a string
 * `error` : When the serial connection emits an error
 * `close` : When the serial connection closes for some reason